 Method 3: White Vinegar

-- Wipe off the dissolved rust using a scrubber and an old rag.
+- Wait for 10-15 minutes, then wipe off the dissolved rust with a stiff brush or an old rag.

 Method 4: Potato